fsfe/reuse-docs/site/content/page.md

 title = "My First testpage"
 type = "onepage"
 +++
-# Make Copyright and Licenses Computer Readable!
+# Make Copyrights and Licenses Computer Readable!

 We're working to make managing copyrights and licenses in free and open source software easier.
 These best practices are meant to demonstrate how to add copyright and license information to a project in ways which allow